yun-joung/exercise-starwars-blog-reading-list/README.md

 ![Starwars Demo](https://github.com/breatheco-de/exercise-starwars-blog-reading-list/blob/master/preview.gif?raw=true)

+## Instructions

+1. Start a new project using the Flux boilerplate.

 #### Building the grid of Characters and Planets

 - Create a React webapp that lists the _peope_, _vehicles_ and _planets_ **entities** provided by the [SWAPI](https://swapi.co/documentation).